mbutterick/pollen-users/README.md

 ### Can I search issues?

 Yes.
-Use the search box in the top nav bar, which will search this repository (including all the Issues).
+Use the search box in the top nav bar, which will search this repository (including all the issues).

 ### To receive email notification of responses